faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 The zsh shell is a command interpreter usable as an interactive login shell and as a shell script command processor.
 Zsh resembles the ksh shell (the Korn shell), but includes many enhancements.
 Zsh supports command line editing, built-in spelling correction, programmable command completion, shell functions (with autoloading), a history mechanism, and more.

 {% shell_term $ %}
-sudo dnf install zsh
+sudo dnf in zsh
-sudo dnf install util-linux-user chsh -s $(which zsh)
+sudo dnf in util-linux-user
+chsh -s $(which zsh)
 {% endshell_term %}